vkkreddy45/Cuisine-Predictor/README.md

      g. write_to_file():

-         In this Function we are trying to write the entire output into a file by creating a new file.
+         In this Function, we are trying to write the entire output into a file by creating a new file.

      h. start():